StevieIsmagic/StevieIsmagic/README.md

 - 🌱 I’m currently learning how to be more patient with myself.

-- 💞️ I’m looking to collaborate on projects that push society toward the good.
+- 💞️ I’m looking to collaborate on projects that propel society toward the good.

 - 📫 How to reach me ...
 305.515.5856 StevieIsmagic@gmail.com